LouisMazel/maz-ui/packages/docs/docs/helpers/currency.md

 ---
 title: currency
-description: The module currency is a function to format numbers to currency
+description: The module currency is a function that formats numbers to currency
 ---

 # {{ $frontmatter.title }}